 The Municipal Securities Rulemaking Board’s examination of indexes tracking the $3.7 trillion local debt market will boost price transparency and benefit retail investors, said Burt Mulford, a portfolio manager in St. Petersburg, Florida, at Eagle Asset Management Inc.

-Mulford, whose firm oversees $1.8 billion in munis as a subsidiary of Raymond James Financial Inc. (RJF), also discussed California bankruptcies, separately managed accounts and threats to the tax-exempt status of munis for today’s Bloomberg Brief: Municipal Market newsletter.
+Mulford, whose firm oversees $1.8 billion in munis as a subsidiary of Raymond James Financial Inc. (RJF:US), also discussed California bankruptcies, separately managed accounts and threats to the tax-exempt status of munis for today’s Bloomberg Brief: Municipal Market newsletter.

 Q: The MSRB is looking into muni indexes and how they’re put together.
 What do you think about that investigation?